 - Academic Calendar

-Where can I work with a Degree in Materials Engineering?
+Where can I work with a Degree in Materials Engineering in Nigeria

 There are also many emerging and growth areas where materials graduates can find career openings, including nanotechnology, biomedical materials, high performance textiles, composites and the development of sustainable materials.

 The SSCE O level and A-level subject needed to study Materials Engineering have been listed above.
-Yet, some Universities may accept D7 or E8 in some a compulsory subject instead of Credit.
-And some may accept or reject two sittings.
-That is combinations of WAEC, NECO, or GCE results.
-You will know more when you take a look at the special consideration (waiver) for this course if available.
 Some Universities may accept D7 or E8 in some a compulsory subject instead of Credit.
 And some may accept or reject two sittings.
 That is combinations of WAEC, NECO, or GCE results.
 You will know more when you take a look at the special consideration (waiver) for this course if available.
 Please take note that when you see Check, it simply means the special consideration for this course had been merge with a related course to save space.
-So it is advisable to click the link or search with the search bar..\
+So it is advisable to click the link or search with the search bar..